jparkinson375/papers/journal.md

 Measurements were made using an AMS, as described in Allen et al 2003.

 #Results
 The simulations reproduced the measurements nicely, supporting the formation process proposed in our previous paper.
+However, we still haven't answered questions on particle density, so we will not retire yet.